-- 1. You can voluntarily change the amount of taxes that is being withheld (consult with the NU Payroll Department on how to do so). - You can read the information on the TGS web site and ask for clarification if something is not clear:
+- 1. You can voluntarily change the amount of taxes that is being withheld (consult with the NU Payroll Department on how to do so). - 3.
+You can try to save some of your stipend to be prepared for tax uncertainties and surprises.